Commencement for the School of Public Health and Health Professions will take place on Thursday, May 16, 2024 at 5 p.m. in Alumni Arena.

 To receive the Latin honors designation in commencement program books, and to be eligible to wear the honorific gold cord (cum laude, magna and summa) at the time of ceremonies, candidates for the June degree conferral date must qualify based upon their UB cumulative GPA through the winter intersession of that year and projected UB credit hours through the spring semester of that year.
 Standings for Latin honors may change once final grades are posted or degrees conferred.

-This recognition is only intended for students who will have their degrees conferred in June, or have had their degrees conferred in the previous February or August.
+Program book recognition is intended only for students who will have their degrees conferred in June or have had their degrees conferred in the previous February or August.

-The gold cords will be available for purchase ($12) through the University Bookstore on North Campus beginning March 8.
+The gold cords will be available for purchase ($14.25) through the University Bookstore on North Campus beginning March 12.
 At that time, qualifying students may purchase their cord at the store; please bring UB ID.
-Students will also have the option to contact the University Bookstore (716-636-6291 ext.
-12) and make their purchase over the phone; in this case, add $7.50 for home-shipping.
+Students will also have the option to contact the University Bookstore (716-636-6290, selection 4) and make their purchase over the phone; in this case, add $7.99 for home-shipping.

 Accommodations for Individuals with Disabilities